CyVerse-learning-materials/learning-materials-home/workshops.rst

 Workshops
 -----------------------------------------------

-These are workshop formatted tutorials that can be used and/or remixed in running your own CyVerse workshop.
+Below, you can find materials using CyVerse that can be used as modules to run your own CyVerse workshop.

   .. list-table:: CyVerse Workshops
       :header-rows: 1